sbme-tutorials/sbe201-2019-final-project-sbe201-2021-team18/README.md

 Function | Description
 --------- | ------------
-createNode | creat a tree node.
+createNode | Creat a tree node.

-Functions of encryption:
+Functions of Encryption:

 Function | Description
 --------- | ------------
-Encode_atext  |the main function of encryption. createfreqtree | creat frequency tree "a map which have a key of specific char and value of it's frequancy in the main text" createHuffmantree | creat huffman tree "using priority queue to organize the freqtree .Then taking the least 2 freq and make the a child of a new node with a freq = sum of the 2 least freq and iterate until there is one node in the queue" createHuffmancodes | create a map of keys as the char used in the text and values as vector of bools expresing the place of the node in the huffman tree. encode | takes the original text and create a vector of bools as the output using the Huffmancodes tree printhuffmanCode | printing huffmancodes map each keyy with it's value. printVecof_bool  |print the output vector of "encode" as a string of 1 and 0. fromvectostr  |takes the vector of bools and transfer it to string of char (every 8 bools in the vec is transformed to 1 char). addsizeofvectostr|adding the true size of the vector to the encrypted string.
+Encode_atext  |The main function of encryption. createfreqtree | Creat frequency tree "a map which have a key of specific char and value of it's frequancy in the main text" createHuffmantree | Creat huffman tree "using priority queue to organize the freqtree .Then taking the least 2 freq and make the a child of a new node with a freq = sum of the 2 least freq and iterate until there is one node in the queue" createHuffmancodes | Create a map of keys as the char used in the text and values as vector of bools expresing the place of the node in the huffman tree. encode | Takes the original text and create a vector of bools as the output using the Huffmancodes tree printhuffmanCode | Printing huffmancodes map each keyy with it's value. printVecof_bool  |Print the output vector of "encode" as a string of 1 and 0. fromvectostr  |Takes the vector of bools and transfer it to string of char (every 8 bools in the vec is transformed to 1 char). addsizeofvectostr|Adding the true size of the vector to the encrypted string.

-Functions of decryption:
+Functions of Decryption:

 --------- | ------------
-decoded_totext  |the main function of decryption. getsizeofvecfromstr|git the size of the original vector and delete the size chars. fromstrtovec |transform the encrypted string to the encrypted vector of bools decode   | decoding the vector of bools to original string using the huffmantree.
+decoded_totext  |The main function of decryption. getsizeofvecfromstr|Get the size of the original vector and delete the size chars. fromstrtovec |Transform the encrypted string to the encrypted vector of bools decode   | Decoding the vector of bools to original string using the huffmantree.